Former President, Texas A&M University

 Dr. Banks has significant experience in engineering, technology, and academia, and she brings unique expertise in scientific lab management, safety, and nuclear security.
-Since 2021, Dr. Banks has served as President of Texas A&M University.
-She also serves as Vice Chancellor of National Laboratories and National Security Strategic Initiatives for the Texas A&M University System, where she provides oversight of the Los Alamos National Laboratory and the George H.W.
+From 2021-2023, Dr. Banks served as President of Texas A&M University.
+She also served as Vice Chancellor of National Laboratories and National Security Strategic Initiatives for the Texas A&M University System, where she provides oversight of the Los Alamos National Laboratory and the George H.W.
 Bush Combat Development Complex at the RELLIS campus.

 Technology / Engineering, Energy Industry: Dr. Banks’ technical training includes a bachelor’s degree in engineering from the University of Florida, a master’s degree in engineering from the University of North Carolina, and a doctoral degree in civil and environmental engineering from Duke University.
 She has held numerous leadership positions in engineering schools, including serving as Vice Chancellor of Engineering and Dean of Texas A&M’s College of Engineering.
 Dr. Banks is an Elected Fellow of the American Society of Civil Engineers and was elected to the National Academy of Engineering.
 In addition to her leadership positions and national recognition in the field of engineering, she received Oil and Gas Investor’s 25 Influential Women in Energy Pinnacle Award in 2021.

 Human Resources / Compensation: Given Halliburton’s focus on developing talent, Dr. Banks’ knowledge of the American academic system is highly valuable to the board’s discussions of talent recruitment, retention, and development.